openstack/charm-mysql-innodb-cluster/src/README.md

 # Overview

-The mysql-innodb-cluster charm deploys a [MySQL 8][upstream-mysql8] InnoDB clustered database.
-It is used in conjunction with the [mysql-router][mysql-router-charm] charm.
+The mysql-innodb-cluster charm deploys a [MySQL 8][upstream-mysql8] InnoDB clustered database (i.e. MySQL InnoDB Cluster).
+It is used in conjunction with the [mysql-router][mysql-router-charm] subordinate charm.

 > **Important**: The eoan series is the first series supported by the mysql-innodb-cluster and mysql-router charms.
 These charms replace the